nats-io/nats-operator/README.md

     clientsAuthTimeout: 5
 ```

+<a name="configuration-reload"></a>
 ### Configuration Reload

-On Kubernetes +v1.10 clusters that have been started with support for
-sharing the process namespace (via `--feature-gates=PodShareProcessNamespace=true`),
-it is possible to enable on-the-fly reloading of configuration for the
-servers that are part of the cluster.
-This can also be combined with the
+On Kubernetes v1.12+ clusters it is possible to enable on-the-fly reloading of configuration for the servers that are part of the cluster.
-authorization support, so in case the user permissions change, then the
-servers will reload and apply the new permissions.
+This can also be combined with the authorization support, so in case the user permissions change, then the servers will reload and apply the new permissions.

 ```yaml
 apiVersion: "nats.io/v1alpha2"